Mr. Vegas: Return to music

 Recording throughout 2011 and in early 2012 for his newly formed label imprint MV Music, Mr. Vegas released his new album, Sweet Jamaica on 29 May 2012.

 To celebrate Jamaica's 50th Anniversary, Mr. Vegas took to the studio to produce an all-star remix, The Voices of Sweet Jamaica with a cast of reggae greats including Shaggy, U-Roy, Barrington Levy, Marcia Griffiths and more.
 Proceeds of the recording went to benefit the children of Mustard Seed Communities in Kingston, Jamaica.

 In 2012, Mr. Vegas received a MOBO Award nomination in the UK.
 Sweet Jamaica was named by Google Music as one of the 'Top 50 albums of 2012', endorsed by Complex Magazine in the 'Top 100 Albums of 2012' as well as appearing on the 'Best of 2012' in the reggae section of iTunes.
 The album debuted at number 7 on the Billboard Reggae Albums chart.

 Vegas received multiple awards at the 32nd IRAWMA celebration on 4 May 2013 when "Sweet Jamaica" was selected for Song of the Year, and "Bruk it Down" for Video of the Year.

 Reggae Euphoria was released in September 2014.
 He featured on a remixed version of Beyoncé's "Standing on the Sun", which was included on the 2014 'Platinum Edition' of her self-titled album.

 An album of cover versions, Lovers Rock and Soul, was released in October 2015.

 In 2019, Mr. Vegas released the track "Wobble Ma Head" with Indian artists Akade & PABLO.

+Education

+In 2019, he completed his GED, followed and then earned an associate's degree in Mass Communication in 2021 from Broward College.
+In December 2022, he completed his bachelor's degree from Florida International University, majoring in sociology/anthropology and a minor in hospitality management.